venelink/lxmls-toolkit/README.md

 ### Development

-To run the all tests run:
+To run the all tests, install and run tox:

+    pip install tox pytest
     tox

-Note, to combine the coverage data from all the tox environments run:
+Note: to combine the coverage data from all the tox environments run:

 * Windows
     ```